mappls-api/mapmyindia-rest-api/mapmyindia-maps-near-by-api-example/Readme.md

 Powered with India's most comprehensive and robust mapping functionalities.
 **Now Available**  for Srilanka, Nepal, Bhutan and Bangladesh

 You can get your api key to be used in this document here: [https://www.mapmyindia.com/api/signup](https://www.mapmyindia.com/api/signup)

+# Note
+1. The response listed in the below documentation is ONLY indicative of the overall capabilities of MapmyIndia's Search APIs.
+2. Not all response parameters mentioned in the below documentation is assured to be present in all the use-cases.
+The response of any of the below search API is thus, dependent on the use-case agreed upon between MapmyIndia & it's API consumer.
+3. For any further clarifications on what all of the response structure is available for your use case, please contact your business relationship manager or contact MapmyIndia API support.
+4. PREMIUM APIs/Parameters are not available for evalulation on signup.
+To get access, please contact API Support.

 ## Introduction
 Nearby Places API, enables you to add discovery and search of nearby POIs by searching for a generic keyword used to describe a category of places or via the unique code assigned to that category.